BiCroLab/iFISH-probe-design/scripts.md

 This script queries a database to design a single iFISH probe, using the algorithm explained in [the corresponding page]({{ site.baseurl }}/algorithms#single-probe-design).

+The minimum input comprises (in order):

+1. `region`: the genomic region of interest, in the following format: `chrN:XXX,YYY`.
+2. `database`: the path to the database folder.
+3. `outputDirectory`: the path to the query output folder.

+Some optional parameters, used as detailed in the algorithms page, are also available.

+* The `--order` option allows to provide the features priority order, by providing a space-separated list of features (at least 2).
+For example: `--order homogeneity size centrality`.
+* The `--filter-thr` option specifies the fraction used to define the range in the filtering step (*F*).
+This should be a fraction (from 0 to 1), and defaults to 0.1.
+* The `--n-oligo` to specify the number of oligos desired in a probe.
+The default is 48.
+* `--max-probes` to specify the maximum number of probe candidates you want as output.
+The default (`-1`) outputs all candidates.

+For security reasons, if the specified `outputDirectory ` already exists, the script triggers an `AssertError`.
+To force this through, use the `-f` option.
+But keep in mind that this will overwrite the specified `outputDirectory`, deleting its whole content.

 ## `ifpd_query_set`

 This script queries a database to design a spotting iFISH probe, using the algorithm explained in [the corresponding page]({{ site.baseurl }}/algorithms#spotting-probe-design).